A Step-By-Step Guide to Google Tag Manager Development & Testing

 1. Define your measurement plan:

 Define your measurement plan by using a performance framework to align customer goals with metrics and optimisation activities.
 Optimisation expert Jonny Longden’s e-commerce performance framework allows you to achieve this by defining customer goals at each step of the user journey.
-This ensures metrics are closely aligned to the user journey and what to focus on in your optimisation activities.
+This ensures metrics are close to the user journey and what to focus on in your optimisation activities.

 Once you have completed this process, you will be in a better position to create a digital measurement plan.
-The plan should go into the detail of how you can deliver leading indicators, improve insights, data quality and ultimately your conversion rate.
+The plan should go into the detail of how you can deliver leading indicators, improve insights, data quality and your conversion rate.
 This might include items such as creating tags for important events in user journeys, implementing enhanced e-commerce, creating automated reports in Data Studio or implementing cross-domain tracking.

 Apart from giving you a clear direction, the measurement plan should act as a guide to what you need to change or create in Google Tag Manager.
-This enables a discussion around priorities and provides the business with a road map of what you want to achieve in the short to medium-term.
+This enables a discussion around priorities.
+It provides the business with a road map of what you want to achieve in the short to medium-term.
 Once your plan and priorities are agreed with stakeholders you can begin the implementation phase.

 2. Create a Google Tag Manager Tag Plan: